endash/endash.github.io/_posts/2017-11-05-what-is-a-design-principle.markdown

 color: blue
 layout: post
 ---
 Engineers love design patterns.
 They make our jobs easier, because they provide us with a lot of time-tested, proven ways of solving common problems.
 We also love design _principles_, which help guide good code design.
 Confusing the two is a common, and unfortunate, mistake that can lead an engineer down a deep well of poor code design that can be hard to escape.
-So what, exactly, is a design principle?
+We all know a principle when we see one (Single Responsibility Principle, etc), but what, exactly, _is_ a design principle?

 A design principle is a top-down, goal-directed, descriptive heuristic.